Note: ScriptWalk operates independently and is not a subsidiary of Windword Literary Services LLC.

 You have a story to tell, one that you envision being presented in dramatic form on the big screen or maybe a slightly smaller home screen.
 Just like you, that story is unique, and your script-writing course should be, too.

-ScriptWalk is a private individualized program taught by a former feature-film development executive and story editor who, in her work as director of development for a major Hollywood producer, was involved in the birthing of more than twenty screenplays, three of which were made into feature films.
-Sara Anne Fox now works privately as a writing coach and “creative midwife” with carefully chosen clients and serves as Windword Literary Services’s screenwriting expert.
+Offered through a special arrangement with Windword, ScriptWalk is a private individualized program offered by a former feature-film development executive and story editor who, in her work as director of development for a major Hollywood producer, was involved in the birthing of more than twenty screenplays, three of which were made into feature films.
+Sara Anne Fox now works privately as a writing coach and “creative midwife” with carefully chosen clients.

 Also an experienced screenwriter, Sara Anne will guide you through the process of writing a first-rate screenplay or television pilot that meets the standard of film and TV studios and production companies.
 She’ll also help you create a logline, treatment and outline and is available to help you get your three types of pitches in perfect shape.